 None of the packages include mini bar items, Evian water, canned sodas, bottled juice and souvenir glassware, specialty beers as listed on bar menus, or super premium category beverages.

-This drink package pretty much includes all beverages onboard that do not contain any alcohol.
+This drink package pretty much includes all beverages onboard that do not contain any booze.
 It is popular with older children and those that like having juices, coffee and teas.

 For each guests that purchases this package, it includes

 The price per night of the Refreshment Package is $29.00 per guest (excluding gratuity).

 The Classic Soda package is what was once called by many guests, "the soda card".
 It is unlimited soda and quite popular with kids.